sendgrid/sendgrid-apex/README.md

 When you're ready click the 'Create Project' button.

 This will create the project up on Salesforce.com and locally on your machine.
 That's what we want.
 It's the way salesforce development works.
 Now when we develop locally it will sync things up remotely.

+### You're done

+You're done!

+Now go ahead and develop.
+I recommend [this tutorial](https://github.com/scottmotte/apex-hello-world) for learning some basics of developing with Apex.